shuvrojit/manager/README.md

 ## Testing

 This project uses Vitest and Testing Library for testing.
-Tests are co-located with their implementation files or placed in the `__snapshots__` directory.
+Tests are co-located with their implementation files.
+Testing setup includes:

+- @testing-library/react 16.2.0
+- @testing-library/jest-dom 6.6.3
+- @testing-library/user-event 14.6.1
+- JSDOM 26.0.0 for browser environment simulation

 ### Running Tests